Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/09-TabBarController/README.md

 <p class="fragment fade-in">What is a UINavigationController?</p>
 <p class="fragment fade-in">What is a rootViewController?</p>
 <p class="fragment fade-in">How can I navigate to new scenes?</p>
-<p class="fragment fade-in">What's the relationship between the methods present, push, dismiss, pop?</p>

 <!-- > -->

 ## What's a tab bar controller?

-- `UITabBarController` is a `UIViewController` subclass.
+- `UITabBarController` is a `UIViewController` subclass
-- While navigation controllers manage a stack of related view controllers, a tab bar controller manages an **array** of **view controllers** that may not have direct relation to one another.
+- A tab bar controller manages an **array** of **view controllers**
-- The tab bar interface displays tabs at the bottom of the window for selecting between views.
+- The tab bar interface displays tabs at the bottom of the window for selecting between views
-- This class is generally used as-is, but may also be subclassed.
+- This class is generally used as-is, but may also be subclassed

 <!-- v -->